cisco/cisco-network-puppet-module/README.md

 Match entries of prefix-lists for IPv4.
 Valid values are array of prefixes or keyword 'default'

 ##### `match_ipv4_multicast_enable`
 Enable match IPv4 multicast.
+This property should be set to 'true' before setting any IPv4 multicast properties.
 Valid values are are 'true', 'false' or keyword 'default'

 ##### `match_ipv4_multicast_group_addr`
 Match IPv4 multicast group prefix.
 Valid values are string, or keyword 'default'